credativUK/credativ-addons/sale_order_edit/doc/sale_order_edit.rst

    e) Verify the edited SO is still in the quotation (draft) state

-   f) Verify the origional SO has not been changed
+   f) Verify the original SO has not been changed

 5) Edit decreasing a confirmed order with part done stock